NeuroDataDesign/eeg-panda-s17f18/app/README.md

 Our mission with LAVA is to provide a breadth of data visualizations with some level of depth to figure out how to gear more in-depth analyses.
 To do so, we provide visualizations of raw data, data transformed with multi-dimensional scaling, data that has been run through adaptive clustering algorithms (Adaptive KMeans or Hierarchial Gaussian Mixture Models), and one-to-one plots for EEG data.

+#### List of Provided Visualizations:

+Visit [our website](https://neurodatadesign.github.io/lemur/) to see images representing some of these different plots.

 | Raw Data Plots         | Multi Dimensional Scaling Plots        | Clustering Plots              | EEG One-to-One Plots |
 | ---------------------- | -------------------------------------- | ----------------------------- | -------------------- |
 | Correlation Matrix     | Correlation Matrix                     | Cluster Means Dendogram       | Connected Scatter    |